Support & Help

 Pronunciation of 'Strelitzia'

-The word 'Strelitzia' refers to a genus of plants commonly known as 'bird of paradise' flowers.
+The word 'Strelitzia' refers to a genus of flowering plants commonly known as the bird of paradise.
 It originates from Latin and is named after Queen Charlotte of Mecklenburg-Strelitz.
-Pronounced as 'streh-LIT-see-uh' or 'streh-LIT-zee-uh' in English.
+Pronunciation in English is typically 'streh-LIT-see-uh' or 'streh-LIT-zee-uh'.

 Word Origin

-The word 'Strelitzia' originates from Latin, named after Queen Charlotte of Mecklenburg-Strelitz.
+The word 'Strelitzia' originates from New Latin, named after Queen Charlotte of Mecklenburg-Strelitz.

 Pronunciation Details